Dermot Kehoe Supply & DIY

 Dermot Kehoe learned the builder’s merchant business in the old school of Heitons.
 It was there that he got his foundation, the post graduate bit was after years with Cleary and Doyle in Wexford Building Supplies.

-Then after seven years in Marshmeadows to the south of New Ross on the River Barrow in the west of the county, he moved his well established Dermot Kehoe Supply and DIY business a mile or so up the main Wexford Road to Woodbine Business Park on the New Ross Ring Road.
+After seven years in Marshmeadows New Ross, he moved his well established Dermot Kehoe Supply and DIY business a mile or so up the main Wexford Road to Woodbine Business Park on the New Ross Ring Road.

-One does not have to go far to find Dermot Kehoe.
-He is the first of a line of people in the ARRO uniforms behind a counter at right angles to the door.
-The visitor is greeted with a warm handshake and put at ease immediately.
+One does not have to go far to find Dermot Kehoe, because he works at the front of sales you will always find him on the shop floor where the visitor is greeted with a warm handshake and put at ease immediately.